 This shoe is not marketed as a stability shoe, but it does offer some stability elements to the runner.
 For one, the 3D printed bands located on the upper help stabilize the foot and keep it from unwanted side to side movement.
 Also, the midsole of this shoe features a traditional EVA foam, but the footbed is designed to cradle the foot and keep it stable even on uneven surfaces.

 Again, this is not a shoe for the runner with severe pronation

 issues, but it can be helpful for basic stability needs.

-This shoe features a 3 mm drop.
+This shoe features a 3mm drop.
 Runners reported that they liked the lower drop for trail running because it keeps the foot connected to the ground below it.
-It makes the runner feel safer on the trail because they are able to adapt and respond naturally to the trail
+It makes the runner feel safer on the trail because they can adapt and respond naturally to the trail

 .
-Since trails can change quickly, runners liked that they were able to react to the uneven surfaces that the trail can throw their way.
+Since pathways can change quickly, runners liked that they were able to react to the uneven surfaces that the trail can throw their way.

 - Direct Venting technology